 CodeQL is a semantic code analysis engine developed by GitHub (Microsoft).
 Originally created by Semmle (acquired by GitHub in 2019), CodeQL treats code as data, building a relational database that can be queried to find security vulnerabilities.
 It's the technology behind GitHub's Advanced Security code scanning.

-CodeQL excels at deep security analysis — finding SQL injection, cross-site scripting (XSS), buffer overflows, and other vulnerabilities through data flow and taint analysis.
-It supports 10+ languages including C/C++, Java, JavaScript, Python, Go, Ruby, and Swift.
+What CodeQL does better than almost anything else is deep security scanning — SQL injection, XSS, buffer overflows, and the kind of taint-tracking data flow analysis that most AI tools cannot replicate.
+It covers 10+ languages including C/C++, Java, JavaScript, Python, Go, Ruby, and Swift, and the results are deterministic.

 Pricing: Free for public repositories.
 For private repos, CodeQL is part of GitHub Advanced Security (GHAS) at ~$49/user/month.
 The CodeQL CLI is free for open-source and research.